Outdoor Research Ascendant Hoody - Women's Review

-This is one of the most comfortable insulated contenders we reviewed.
-Slipping on this gem is like wearing a soft fleece because the entire interior is lined with a super soft fleece liner.
-It is so warm and cozy to wear that we wanted to wrap ourselves in it even when we weren't outside.
-The fleece lining continues throughout the body, arms, hood and even into the pockets of the jacket.
+This is one of the more comfortable insulated contenders we reviewed.
+Slipping on this gem is like wearing a soft fleece because the entire interior is lined with a super-soft fleece liner.
+It's so warm and cozy that we wanted to wrap ourselves in it - even when we weren't outside.
+The fleece lining continues throughout the body, arms, hood, and even into the pockets of the jacket.
 While this is super cozy and comfortable, some of our testers mentioned that the fleecy nature of the material wasn't as easy to layer as others with smoother liners.

 In addition to cozy fleece, we LOVE its thin, quiet, mobile face fabric that moves with you while you dyno for a climbing hold or hike through the mountains.
 The zippered breast pocket is large enough to fit a regular-sized iPhone, but not much else.
-The handwarmer pockets are larger, accommodating gloved hands, but we didn't like that they didn't have a zipper.
+The handwarmer pockets are larger and accommodate gloved hands, but we didn't like that they didn't have a zipper.
 This made us afraid to store anything of value inside of them; that said, the breast-pocket sufficed for that function.

 The hood is helmet-compatible and provides a snug fit around the face with the pull of a string.

 The hemline also has a cinch cord around the back that can cinch down the hem to keep out snow or lock in warmth.

 The wrists are elastic (but not gusseted), allowing you to push them up quickly but are not as sleek as the Arc'teryx jacket's gusseted wrist design.